 Get out of your social comfort zone.

-Naturally, one of the biggest hindrances of working remotely right away is that you're IM'ing people you've never met.
-I get to know people through humor, and I've never quite mastered the art of the GIF.
+Naturally, one of the biggest hindrances of working remotely right away is that you're messaging people you've never met.
+I get to know people through humor, which doesn't always translate through text, and I've never quite mastered the art of the GIF.

 I recommend trying to be yourself on Slack and in emails, even if it feels weird.
 When I decided to share my interests and bizarre areas of expertise, I had more people asking me for advice, and that led to virtually meeting new team members and learning new aspects of our workflow.